 Cryptocurrency fraud refers to the abuse of crypto exchanges through activities such as new fake account registration, account takeover, payment fraud, money laundering, and spam.
-A steady rise in the use of cryptocurrencies and revenues is attracting more users—as well as fraudsters—to the cryptocurrency exchanges.
-These exchanges, that are under a siege of both automated and human-driven fraud, need a long-term approach to fight cryptocurrency fraud that keeps user experience at the forefront
+A steady rise in the use of cryptocurrencies and revenues is attracting more users—as well as malicious actors—to the cryptocurrency exchanges.
+These exchanges, that are under a siege of both automated and human-driven fraud, need a long-term approach to fight cryptocurrency fraud that keeps user experience at the forefront.

 Digital disruption is enabling financial institutions to offer innovative products and services.
 One such service that some of the fintech platforms are offering to their customers is trading in cryptocurrencies.
 These specialized cryptocurrency exchanges leverage digital verification to make onboarding easier for customers and enable them to trade on-the-go through apps.

 With quick, hassle-free onboarding, faster remittance, and an ability to trade anywhere from any device, customers are flocking to these exchanges.
 As a result, there has been a steady increase in the adoption of cryptocurrencies the world over.
 In 2019, the market value of cryptocurrency was $1.03 billion.
 This is estimated to grow to $1.40 billion by 2025.

 As the popularity and the number of users swell, these fintech platforms are being swarmed by attackers looking to abuse the ecosystem for financial gain by way of cryptocurrency fraud.
 The first five months of 2020 have already witnessed thefts and fraud to the tune of $1.36 billion.
 98% of this total amount— which adds up to nearly $1 billion—was lost to abuse, affecting more than 715,000 victims.
 Theft and abuse are, therefore, a growing challenge for crypto exchanges as the cryptocurrency market is still not adequately regulated.